Politics and government of the Dutch Republic: Overijssel

+Friesland

 The form of government of Friesland, as mentioned above, differed from that of the other provinces.
 The province had its own language, Frisian, more akin to old English than to Dutch.
 Its government was based on universal male suffrage and had a large dose of democracy surviving from the Dark Ages.
 It was organised into four quarters, three of which were further divided into local subdivisions known as grietenijen and governed by a grietman.
 Eastergoa was divided into eleven grietenijen, Westergoa was divided into nine grietenijen, and Zevenwouden was divided into ten grietenijen.
 The fourth quarter consisted of the eleven towns of Friesland, of which Leeuwarden was the largest, functioning as the seat of the States of Friesland.
 Each grietenij and each town sent two delegates to the States.
 Unlike the rest of the Generality, these delegates did not need to recourse to those who elected them to make a decision on how to vote.